How to Move Money Out of South Africa

 For example, you might form a Cook Islands Trust and open accounts in Switzerland and elsewhere.
 This structure provides maximum protection and access to global banking.
 It’s also a solid option for moving money out of South Africa and into Europe.

-For more on the Cook Island Trust, see: Maximum Security with a Cook Islands Asset Protection Trust
+For more on the Cook Island Trust, see: Maximum Offshore Safety with a Cook Islands Asset Protection Trust

 If you’re looking for an exit plan, but maybe not ready to move out of South Africa, you should consider Panama.
 This program gives your residency for an investment of $20,000, by far the lowest for any program open to South Africans.